Matrix representations of the twisted virtual braid group and its extensions: Introduction

 \section{Introduction}

 The braid group $B_n$ on $n$ strands was introduced by Emil Artin in 1925~\cite{artin1946}.
 It is defined as an abstract group generated by the elements $\sigma_1, \sigma_2, \ldots, \sigma_{n-1}$, subject to specific relations that model the fundamental topological behavior of braiding.
 These groups play a crucial role in low-dimensional topology, algebra, and mathematical physics.
 In 2004, Louis Kauffman and Sofia Lambropoulou~\cite{KauffmanLambropoulou2004} introduced the virtual braid group $VB_n$, which generalizes the classical braid group by incorporating \emph{virtual crossings}.
 Like $B_n$, it is defined by generators and relations and forms the algebraic foundation of \emph{virtual knot theory}.
 Building upon this, in 2023, Komal Negi, Madeti Prabhakar, and Seiichi Kamada~\cite{NegiPrabhakarKamada2023} introduced the twisted virtual braid group $TVB_n$, which further extends $VB_n$ by including new generators and relations that model \emph{twists} in virtual braids.
-This provides a more nuanced algebraic structure capable of representing additional knot-theoretic phenomena.\\
+This provides a more nuanced algebraic structure capable of representing additional knot-theoretic phenomena.
+Earlier, in 1992 and 1993, John Baez~\cite{Baez1992} and Joan Birman~\cite{Birman1993} separately introduced the singular braid monoid $SM_n$, a generalization of the braid group that allows \emph{singular crossings}, interpreted as collisions of strands.
+This structure is again presented in terms of generators and relations.
+Most recently, in 2025, Madeti Prabhakar and Komal Negi~\cite{Pra2025} introduced the singular twisted virtual braid monoid $STVB_n$, which unifies the ideas of singularity and twisting in the context of virtual braids.
+They also defined a group structure denoted by $STVG_n$, into which $STVB_n$ can be embedded.
+This new algebraic object offers a rich framework for studying generalizations of braids in virtual and singular settings.
+The Lawrence--Krammer--Bigelow representation of $B_n$ has been proven faithful for all $n$, establishing the linearity of the braid group.
+Yu.~Mikhalchishina~\cite{Mik2013} introduced \emph{local linear representations} of $B_3$ and \emph{homogeneous 2-local representations} of $B_n$ for $n \geq 3$.
+These results were extended by Taher~Mayassi and Mohamad~Nasser~\cite{May2025}, who classified all \emph{homogeneous 3-local representations} of the braid group $B_n$ for $n \geq 4$.
+In~\cite{Bar2024}, Valeriy Bardakov, Nafaa Chibili, and Tatyana Kozlovskaya introduced the concept of \emph{$\Phi$-type extensions} of representations of $B_n$ to $SM_n$.
+Mohamad Nasser studied the faithfulness of these representations in some cases \cite{Nas2024}.
+This idea was further developed by Madeti~Prabhakar and Komal~Negi~\cite{Pra2025}, who extended it to the twisted virtual setting, from $TVB_n$ to $STVB_n$.
+The well-known Birman representation, which was shown to be faithful by Luis Paris~\cite{Paris2001} —is a special case of a $\Phi$-type extension of a representation of $B_n$ to $SM_n$, which confirms that $SM_n$ is linear.
+To determine whether the more general structures $TVB_n$, $STVB_n$, and $STVG_n$ are linear, it is essential to construct and study their representations.
+This paper addresses this problem by exploring the complex local and homogeneous local representations of these generalized braid structures and examining their properties such as faithfulness and irreducibility.
+We begin in Section 2 by presenting the main definitions and propositions needed throughout the paper.
+In Section 3, we study all \emph{complex local representations} of $TVB_2$ and determine whether they are faithful and irreducible.
+This section also introduces \emph{complex homogeneous local representations} of $TVB_n$ for $n \geq 3$ and analyzes their key properties.
+Section 4 focuses on \emph{complex local representations of $STVB_2$}, evaluating their faithfulness and irreducibility and posing several open questions for future work.
+Finally, in Section 5, we define \emph{$\Phi$-type extensions} of complex local representations of $TVB_2$ to $STVB_2$ and discuss their structural and representational implications.